Yes, call 704-986-3099 to make an appointment.

 Clinic fees are based on the patient’s household income.
 Clinic fees are reduced for those with less income.

-No, private health insurance is not accepted at this time (except in the Dental Clinic).
-Medicaid, Medicare, Health Choice, cash, checks and credit cards are accepted.
-However, we can provide a bill for the patient to file with his/her insurance company.
+Yes, health insurance including Medicaid (all types), Medicare Part B, Aetna, Ambetter, BlueCross/BlueShield (most plans), Cigna, Medcost, United Healthcare, Health Choice, and; cash, checks and credit cards are accepted.
+For other insurers Stanly County Health Department can provide a bill for the patient to file with their insurance company.

 Yes, two Spanish interpreters are available at the health department.